Difficulty Adjustable and Scalable Constrained Multi-objective Test Problem Toolkit: Experimental Study

-Table \ref{tab:dascmop1-3} presents the statistic results of $IGD$ values for MOEA/D-CDP and NSGA-II-CDP on DAS-CMOP1-3.
-We can observe that for DAS-CMOP1 with difficulty triplets $(0.0,0.25,0.0)$, $(0.0,0.5,0.0)$ and $(0.0,0.75,0.0)$, NSGA-II-CDP is significantly better than MOEA/D-CDP, which indicates that NSGA-II-CDP is more suitable for solving DAS-CMOP1 with feasibility-hardness.
-For DAS-CMOP1 with difficulty triplets $(0.0,0.0,0.25)$, $(0.0,0.0,0.5)$ and $(0.0,0.00,0.75)$, MOEA/D-CDP is significantly better than NSGA-II-CDP, which indicates that MOEA/D-CDP is more suitable for solving DAS-CMOP1 with convergence-hardness.
-For DAS-CMOP1 with simultaneous convergence-, feasibility- and convergence-hardness, i.e., the difficulty triplets are $(0.25,0.25,0.25)$, $(0.5,0.5,0.5)$ and $(0.75,0.75,0.75)$, NSGA-II-CDP is significantly better than MOEA/D-CDP.
+Table \ref{tab:dascmop1-5} presents the statistics on $IGD$, $C$-metric and Spacing values for MOEA/D-CDP and NSGA-II-CDP on DAS-CMOP1-5 with sixteen different difficulty triplets as shown in Table \ref{tab:dif_triplets}.
+We can see that for DAS-CMOP1 and DAS-CMOP2 with simultaneous diversity-, feasibility- and convergence-hardness---i.e., the difficulty triplets are $(0.25,0.25,0.25)$, $(0.5,0.5,0.5)$ and $(0.75,0.75,0.75)$---NSGA-II-CDP is significantly better than MOEA/D-CDP in $IGD$ values.
+For DAS-CMOP1 and DAS-CMOP2 with a single difficulty level, MOEA/D-CDP is significantly better than NSGA-II-CDP in most cases.
+For DAS-CMOP1 and DAS-CMOP2 with equality constraints---i.e., the difficulty triplets are $(0.0,1.0,0.0)$, $(0.5,1.0,0.0)$, $(0.0,1.0,0.5)$ and $(0.5,1.0,0.5)$---NSGA-II-CDP is better or significantly better than MOEA/D-CDP in $IGD$ values.

-The final populations with the best $IGD$ values in 30 independent runs by using MOEA/D-CDP and NSGA-II-CDP on DAS-CMOP1 with difficulty triplets $(0.5,0.0,0.0)$, $(0.0,0.5,0.0)$, $(0.0,0.0,0.5)$, $(0.5,0.5,0.5)$ and $(0.75,0.75,0.75)$ are plotted in Fig. \ref{fig:das-cmop1}.
-We can observe that each type of constraint functions in DAS-CMOP1 indeed generates corresponding difficulties for MOEA/D-CDP and NSGA-II-CDP.
-With the increasing of each elements in the difficulty triplet, the problem is more difficult to solve, as illustrated by Fig. \ref{fig:das-cmop1}(d)-(e) and Fig. \ref{fig:das-cmop1}(i)-(j).

-For DAS-CMOP2 with feasibility-hardness, for example, the difficulty triplets are $(0.0,0.25,0.0)$, $(0.0,0.5,0.0)$ and $(0.0,0.75,0.0)$, NSGA-II-CDP is significantly better than MOEA/D-CDP.
-For DAS-CMOP2 with difficulty triplets $(0.0,0.0,0.5)$ and $(0.0,0.0,0.75)$, MOEA/D-CDP is significantly better than NSGA-II-CDP, which indicates that MOEA/D-CDP is more suitable for solving DAS-CMOP2 with convergence-hardness.
-For DAS-CMOP2 with the difficulty triplet $(1.0,0.0,0.0)$, MOEA/D-CDP is also significantly better than NSGA-II-CDP.
-For DAS-CMOP2 with simultaneous convergence-, feasibility- and convergence-hardness, NSGA-II-CDP is significantly better than MOEA/D-CDP.
+For DAS-CMOP3 with equality constraints, NSGA-II-CDP is better or significantly better than MOEA/D-CDP in $IGD$ values, and for DAS-CMOP3 with the remainder of the difficulty triplets, MOEA/D is significantly better than NSGA-II-CDP except for the case with the difficulty triplet $(0.5,0.5,0.5)$.
+For DAS-CMOP4 with equality constraints, MOEA/D-CDP is significantly better than NSGA-II-CDP in $IGD$ values.
+For DAS-CMOP4 with diversity-hardness---i.e., the difficulty triplets are $(0.25,0.0,0.0)$, $(0.5,0.0,0.0)$ and $(0.75,0.0,0.0)$---NSGA-II-CDP is significantly better than MOEA/D-CDP in $IGD$ values.

-Fig. \ref{fig:das-cmop2} shows the final populations with the best $IGD$ values in 30 independent runs by using MOEA/D-CDP and NSGA-II-CDP on DAS-CMOP2 with difficulty triplets $(0.5,0.0,0.0)$, $(0.0,0.5,0.0)$, $(0.0,0.0,0.5)$, $(0.5,0.5,0.5)$ and $(0.75,0.75,0.75)$.
-Both MOEA/D-CDP and NSGA-II-CDP can only achieve a few parts of the PFs.
-With the increasing of each element in the difficulty triplet, it is more difficult for MOEA/D-CDP and NSGA-II-CDP to find the whole PFs of DAS-CMOP2.